akarhin/akarhin.github.io/_projects/1_project.md

 - **Symptoms:** Increased amplitude of the 1XGMF and 1X sidebands.
 Appearance of Hunting Tooth Frequency (HFT) or the Gear Assembly Phase Frequency (GAPF).
 - **Causes:** Manufacturing defects in geometry and/or materials.
 Irregular teeth surface.
 Changes from the original wear pattern.

+## The Nyquist frequency

+During the data gathering process, something called the Nyquist frequency is often discussed.
+The nyquist frequency corresponds to the frequency thats cycle length is half of the samplers frequency.
+Therefore, for example, a sampling rate of 3 kHz has a Nyquist frequency of 1.5 kHz.
+Conversely, a frequency of 1.5 kHz has a Nyquist rate of 3 kHz.
+The Nyquist rate is used to mimimize the effect of aliasing during data acquisition.
+It is stated that to avoid aliasing, the Nyquist rate of the phenomena monitored has to be smaller or at least equal to the sampling rate.
+That is, if we want to monitor high frequency phenomena, the sampling frequency has to be at least double the monitored phenomenas frequency to avoid aliasing in the signal.

 ## Methodology